 So if you manage to discover a phishing website or malware please take the time to report it.
 With this simple act, you could save countless other people time, money, and heartache.
 The faster these things get reported the less profit the crooks get and we make the web a safer place in the process!

 Working in IT I run across bad stuff all the time and I like to take 5 minutes to report it.
 If nothing else it may save my other users from falling into a phishing or malware trap and that could save our company lots of time and money.
 It is well worth it for 5 minutes of work if you ask me.

 Most web browsers look at Google’s or Microsoft’s unsafe page list.
-So those two list cover about everything when it comes to phishing.
+So those two lists cover just about everything when it comes to phishing.
 Malware is a bit harder because there is no real master list.
-Because of that I like to take the time to submit to at least a few of the bigger ones.
+Because of that, I like to take the time to submit to at least a few of the bigger ones.